urav06/dialectic/README.md

 ## Example Debates

-**[Halting AGI Development](./halt-ai-development/)** — This house would pause the development of artificial general intelligence until robust safety frameworks are established.
+**[Halt AI Development](./halt-ai-development/)** — This house would pause the development of artificial general intelligence until robust safety frameworks are established.

 <!-- Add more debates as they're created -->